sampsyo/cs6120/content/blog/2023-11-02-self/index.md

 To solve these challenges, the authors proposed these techniques.
 The first technique is to “automatically derive much of the type information statically specified in other type systems", which is actually the predecessor of JIT compilation nowadays.
 The authors also suggested customized compilation based on type prediction.
 Message inlining based on message splitting also helped a lot during the optimization, while primitive inlining further improves efficiency of primitive operations.
 It's interesting to observe that message passing is applied in other languages to implement dynamic features.
 For example, Objective-C is a dynamic object oriented language based on C, although C is static and doesn't have object oriented features.
 Objective-C uses the message passing style to implement these features, which shows that message passing is a powerful technique.

 Let's first talk about customized compilation.
-SELF first trace the execution of the program, and generate a customized version of code based on type information.
+SELF first traces the execution of the program, and generates a customized version of code based on type information.
 With that information of type, the language runtime can eliminate the need for message passing.

 Type prediction is an interesting technique based on a lot of heuristics of the program.
 For example, `less-than` implies that the type would be integer.
 In that case, the compiler will insert a integer branch into the code according to message splitting.